In JavaScript, understanding data types, variables, and constants is crucial for writing efficient and functional code.

 Variables are containers that store data values.
 In modern JavaScript, you

-can declare variables using var
+can declare variables using var,

 Declaring Variables